-The following management discussion and analysis ("MD&A") provides management's view of the financial position of Rhode Island College (the "College") as of June 30, 2020 and the results of operations for the year then ended, with selected comparative information for the year ended June 30, 2019.
+The following management discussion and analysis ("MD&A") provides management's view of the financial position of Rhode Island College (the "College") as of June 30, 2021 and the results of operations for the year then ended, with selected comparative information for the year ended June 30, 2020.
 The purpose of the MD&A is to assist readers in understanding the accompanying financial statements by providing an objective and understandable analysis of the College's financial activities based on currently known facts, decisions, and conditions.
 This analysis has been prepared by management which is responsible for the completeness and fairness of the information and it should be read in conjunction with the College's financial statements and notes thereto that follow this section.

-The College, founded in 1854, is the oldest of the three public institutions of higher education that is governed by the Board of Education (the "BOE").
+The College, founded in 1854, is the oldest of the three public institutions of higher education in the State of Rhode Island, and is governed by the Board of Education (the "BOE").
 The Rhode Island Office of Postsecondary Commissioner, which operates under the direction of the Commissioner of Postsecondary Education, is the administrative and research arm of the BOE.
 The College's primary mission is to make its academic programs available to any qualified students who can benefit from its educational services.
 The College fulfills its educational mission by offering undergraduate programs in liberal arts and sciences and in a variety of professional and pre-professional fields.
-The College also offers a range of selected graduate programs in arts and sciences, education, and in areas of social, public and community service.
+The College also offers a range of selected graduate programs in arts and sciences, education, business, nursing, and in areas of social, public and community service.
 The College offers its academic programs to undergraduates of traditional age as well as to older students who often study and or work part-time while earning undergraduate or advanced degrees.
 The majority of students are from Rhode Island.
 The College also contributes directly to the cultural life of the State through ongoing theatre and concert performances, art exhibits, lectures, and films which are all open to the public.

 The College was established in 1854 as the Rhode Island Normal School, focusing on teacher education.
 Due to diminished state support the College was closed for a period between 1865 and 1869 when it reopened as the Rhode Island State Normal School.
 In 1920 the Normal School became the Rhode Island College of Education, offering a four-year program leading to the degree of Bachelor of Education.
 The graduate program originated in the early 1920s.
-During the 1958-59 academic year the College was relocated from the downtown location to its current 180-acre campus on the border of Providence and North Providence.
+During the 1958-59 academic year the College was relocated from the downtown Providence location to its current 180-acre campus on the border of Providence and North Providence.
 In 1959 the mission of the College was expanded to that of a comprehensive college.
 In 1960 the name of the institution was changed to Rhode Island College to reflect its expanded mission.
-The College now serves over 7,500 students in a variety of courses and programs both on and off campus.
+The College now serves over 6,400 students in a variety of courses and programs both on and off campus.

-The College is part of the Rhode Island system of public higher education that includes the Community College of Rhode Island and the University of Rhode Island with which articulation agreements for matriculation exist for student transfers within the system.
+The College is part of the Rhode Island system of public higher education that includes Rhode Island College and the Community College of Rhode Island.
+The University of Rhode Island, is governed by an independent board of trustees, but the three institutions of higher education maintain articulation agreements for matriculation exist for student transfers between the three schools.
 The Rhode Island Council on Postsecondary Education became the governing body for the College in 2013.